Hamoodur Rahman: After the war

-In 1972–73, he went onto work with the United Nations and was a member of the Commission on Crime Prevention and Criminal Justice.
+In 1972–73, he went on to work with the United Nations and was a member of the Commission on Crime Prevention and Criminal Justice.
 Chief Justice Hamoodur Rahman retired with state honours in 1975 and administered the oath to appoint Senior Justice Muhammad Yaqub Ali as Chief Justice.

 In 1974, he was the chairman of the Council of Islamic Ideology (CII) until retiring in 1977.

 War Enquiry Commission

-In 1971, President Zulfikar Bhutto constituted a commission to investigate the responsibility causes of the war with India that led the liberation of East Pakistan and to provide insightful recommendations to prevent future armed foreign intervention.
-The commission, known as War Enquiry Commission (or otherwise known as Hamoodur Rahman Commission), was led by Chief Justice Hamoodur Rahman as its chairman and consisted of both civilian and military members.
+In 1971, President Zulfikar Bhutto constituted a commission to investigate the responsibility and causes of the war with India that led to the liberation of East Pakistan and to provide insightful recommendations to prevent future armed foreign intervention.
+The commission, known as the War Enquiry Commission (or otherwise known as the Hamoodur Rahman Commission), was led by Chief Justice Hamoodur Rahman as its chairman and consisted of both civilian and military members.

-Initially, Chief Justice Rahman was tasked to investigate the causes and the break-up of Pakistan, and role of the Pakistan Armed Forces in the national politics.
-Because of the nature of the findings, it was not declassified for decades until Indian newspapers, later Pakistani newspapers, published the details.
+Initially, Chief Justice Rahman was tasked to investigate the causes of the break-up of Pakistan, and the role of the Pakistan armed forces in the national politics.
+Because the armed forces feared that the report would damage their reputation if made public, it was not declassified for decades until the Pakistani newspaper Daily Jang exposed the details.

 Fact finding and recommendations

-From 1971 until 1975, the Commission led by Rahman conducted several interviews of Pakistan military's senior officers, bureaucrats, politicians, activists, and the Bengali nationalists.
-Criticism on the government and misconduct of civilian politicians were very heavy and intense, therefore, the Hamoodur Rahman Commission Report was never made it public in Pakistan and concealed all of its information as the report was marked as "Top secret".
+From 1971 until 1975, the commission led by Rahman conducted several interviews of Pakistan military's senior officers, bureaucrats, politicians, activists, and the Bengali nationalists.
+Criticism of the government and misconduct of civilian politicians were very heavy and intense, therefore, the Hamoodur Rahman Commission Report was never made public in Pakistan and concealed all of its information, as the report was marked as "Top secret".

-The report explores a number of issues such as, genocide of the Bengali populace—both civilians and Bengali soldiers—rape, pan smuggling, looting of banks in East Pakistan, drunkenness by military officers, even an instance of a one star rank officer "entertaining" women while their troops were being shelled by Indian troops.
-The Report recommended a string of courts-martial and military trials against the top senior military officers including the PAF's Air Marshal Enamul Haq (the AOC of Eastern Air Command of Pakistan Air Force), Vice-Admiral Mohammad Shariff (Fleet Commander of the Eastern Naval Command of Pakistan Navy), and Lieutenant-General Tikka Khan (the GOC of Eastern Army Command of Pakistan Army), and former generals such as Amir Khan Niazi and Rao Farman Ali.
+The report explores a number of issues, such as genocide of the Bengali populace—both civilians and Bengali soldiers—rape, pan smuggling, looting of banks in East Pakistan, drunkenness by military officers, and even an instance of a one-star rank officer "entertaining" women while their troops were being shelled by Indian troops.
+The report recommended a string of courts-martial and military trials against the top senior military officers, including the PAF's Air Marshal Enamul Haq (the AOC of Eastern Air Command of Pakistan Air Force), Vice-Admiral Mohammad Shariff (Fleet Commander of the Eastern Naval Command of Pakistan Navy), and Lieutenant-General Tikka Khan (the GOC of Eastern Army Command of Pakistan Army), and former generals such as Amir Khan Niazi and Rao Farman Ali.

-Despite recommending field courts-martial by the commission, there were no actions taken by Prime Minister Bhutto or the successive governments.
-Nearly 300 individuals were interviewed and hundreds of classified armed forces military signals were examined, with the final comprehensive report was submitted on 23 October 1974 by Chief Justice Hamoodur Rahman who submitted the report to Prime minister Secretariat.
+Despite the commission recommending field courts-martial, there were no actions taken by Prime Minister Bhutto or the successive governments.
+Nearly 300 individuals were interviewed, and hundreds of classified armed forces military signals were examined.
+The final comprehensive report was submitted on 23 October 1974 by Chief Justice Hamoodur Rahman, who submitted the report to Prime minister Secretariat.